Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 The convoy was scattered across several light-seconds, and making good time, though by the standards of aid convoys, this one was under no real time pressure.

-Ugunduvur---nobody in the convoy bothered with the planet’s full name---was definitely suffering shortages, on that point there was no argument or concern.
+Ugunduvur - nobody in the convoy bothered with the planet’s full name - was definitely suffering shortages, on that point there was no argument or concern.
 But those shortages were subtly different.

 Food, for instance, was actually relatively plentiful.
 Once the Guvnurag workers on that planet took up the controls of their equipment again and started managing their own agriculture rather than responding to the top-down instructions inflicted upon them by Hierarchy control, efficiency had blossomed.
 The coming harvest in fact looked set to be a plentiful one.